MorganReilly/MD5_Message_Digest/overview.md

 1. modification detection codes (MDCs): These are also known as manipulation detection codes.
 The purpose of these are to provide a representative hash of a message.
 They fall into two categories:
 i. one-way hash functions (OWHFs): These are largely difficult to find an input which hashes to a pre-specified hash value. ii. collision resistant hash functions (CRHFs): These are difficult to find any two inputs which have the same hash-value.
-2. message authentication codes (MACs): The purpose of these are to facilitate assurances in both source of a message, and its integrity. [[1]](http://cacr.uwaterloo.ca/hac/)
+2. message authentication codes (MACs): The purpose of these are to facilitate assurances in both source of a message, and its integrity.[9.2.1](http://cacr.uwaterloo.ca/hac/)

 #### Basic Properties & Definitions
-To expand further on the above definitions, as per chapter 9 of the handbook of applied cryptography, there are three properties listed for an unkeyed hash function _h_ with inputs _x_ , _x^1_ and outputs _y_, _y^1_, there are as follows:
+To expand further on the above definitions, as per chapter 9 of the handbook of applied cryptography ([9.2.2](http://cacr.uwaterloo.ca/hac/)), there are three properties listed for an unkeyed hash function _h_ with inputs _x_ , _x^1_ and outputs _y_, _y^1_, there are as follows:
 1. preimage resistance: This is essentially for all pre-specified outputs, and is known to be computationally infeasible to find any input which hashes to that output
 2. 2nd premiage resistance: This is computationally infeasible to find any second input which has the same output as any specific input
 3. collision resistance: This is where it is computationally infeasible to find any two distinct inputs _x_, _x^1_ which hash out to the same output.